 Provides funds for Teach for America to host a summer training institute in Detroit, recruit teachers into a master teacher fellowship, and retain a committed alumni community.

 Sec.
 99z.
 Teacher Retention Payment

-Provides payments to eligible first-year teachers who complete the 2020-21 school year as a full-time teacher in their district.
+Formerly provided payments to eligible first-year teachers who completed the 2020-21 school year as a full-time teacher in their district.